Niki266/2D-Game-Project/README.md

 - Modify `sketch.js` to tweak game mechanics, visuals, or add new features.
 - Replace `p5.min.js` with the latest version of p5.js if needed.
 - Update `index.html` to change the game layout or styling.

-## How to Play

-1. Download the Project or Clone the repository
-2. You can directly open index.html by double-clicking it

-🌟 **Play and enjoy the game!**